PART 2 - UNRAVELING THE TRAUMA

 KEY CHAPTER TAKEAWAY #7

-There is only ONE THING that can break through the “religious trauma” patterns that keep us stuck and blocked.
-It is summed up in ONE word – HESED.
-An inexpressible word that surrounds the mystery of God’s Loving-Kindness.
+There is only ONE thing that can break through the “religious trauma” patterns that keep us stuck and blocked.
+It’s encapsulated in a single word—HESED—which not only unlocks the key to the mystery of God’s Lovingkindness but opens the door to the healing of all our sacred sorrows.

-Until we understand the concept of True Unconditional Love (Hesed) we cannot find freedom and hope and a clear path safely out of false indoctrination and generational religious trauma.
+Until we understand the concept of True Unconditional Love (Hesed), and it becomes part of our experience, we cannot find freedom and hope and a clear path safely out of false indoctrination and generational religious trauma.